ElektraInitiative/libelektra/doc/help/elektra-bootstrapping.md

 experience.
 How does the system work before anything is configured?
-The optimal situation is that everything fully works, and applications, that just want to load and store configuration, do not see any difference between out-of-the-box behaviour and a well-configured, fine-tuned system.
+The optimal situation is that everything fully works, and applications, that just want to load and store configuration, do not see any difference between out-of-the-box behavior and a well-configured, fine-tuned system.

 To support that experience, a so-called **default backend** is responsible in the case that nothing was configured so far.
 It must